mrbusche/matthewbusche.com/_posts/2024-11-23-book-notes-open-talent-john-winsor.md

   - The appearance of inevitability after the fact, given all the relevant signals and data

 - Leaders who want to change their own minds may want to consider an important reframing of recent events.
 The millions of dissatisfied employees who are joining the Great Resignation aren't rejecting work.
 - They are rejecting jobs that pay them less than they feel they are worth and that constrain their creativity and stifle their potential.
 They are looking for ways to do more while doing better for themselves.
-The organizations that have been experimenting with open talent strategies and outsidein innovation are capturing them and, as a result, continuing to push forward and succeed.
+The organizations that have been experimenting with open talent strategies and outside in innovation are capturing them and, as a result, continuing to push forward and succeed.

 - How to change your mind.

   - Disruption offers new opportunities for grand change, especially since the supply of talent has already made the shift.
 Companies must begin to adapt to talent because talent is no longer adapting to corporations.
 Platforms fundamentally change how workers engage with their employers and vice versa, shifting the power structure so that talent has the edge.
 By removing the idea of a physical workspace, open talent is no longer hampered by office politics and can thrive, focused on the things that motivate people the most.

 - Companies that can move quickly enough to profit from change don't bog themselves down with a ton of bureaucracy when they set out to innovate.
 They don't micromanage the process from the top down, and they don't insist on owning all the means they employ to succeed.
 Their teams are light on their feet, have a sense of ownership over outcomes, and are empowered to make their own decisions and recruit all the help they need.

-- What Are the Goals of Your Center of Excellence?
+What Are the Goals of Your Center of Excellence?

 - A COE's overarching goal should be to take full advantage of all the talent opportunities that are available.
 Every organization is unique, but we suggest you start with these three principles:

   - Understand your readiness.
 While many people inside your organization may be using open talent already, there can be, as we've seen, many blind spots and roadblocks when you try to institutionalize it.
 The better you understand your readiness, the better your chances of a successful adoption.